 To be considered for Foundation funding, an organization must be a 501(c)(3) OR fiscally sponsored by a 501(c)(3).

-For how many years must my organization’s operating revenue budget exceed $250,000 in order to be eligible?
+For how many years must my organization’s operating budget exceed $250,000 in order to be eligible?

-In order to meet our eligibility criteria, your organization’s last completed fiscal year and current fiscal year must show operating revenue that exceeds $250,000.
-Operating revenue projections for the fiscal year of your proposed activity must also exceed $250,000.
+In order to meet our eligibility criteria, your organization’s last completed fiscal year and current fiscal year must show operating revenue and expenses that exceed $250,000.
+Operating revenue and expense projections for the fiscal year of your proposed activity must also exceed $250,000.